blackberry/BES10-Cascades/ServerNotify/server/dotNetAlternative/README.md

-# ServerNotify Server JavaScript Implementation
+# ServerNotify: Server JavaScript Implementation

 *Note: The JavaScript version is very bare-bones and meant to be a manual push.